 Much-beloved of all the girls I was at sixth-form college with, 1976’s double album from Stevie Wonder, was, despite accusations of bloatedness (that, to be honest, haunt every double album) his crowning achievement.
 All the sounds and melodies of the previous ten years-plus came together here on a veritable feast of funky Stevie soul.

-Packed with classics, of course - the quintessential funky glory of the now pretty much iconic I Wish; the sheer fun of Sir Duke; the later to be sampled Pastime Paradise and the monumental As, with its wonderful funky second half.
-There are also other wonderful tracks too - the funky instrumental Contusion; the Talking Book Stevie of Love's In Need Of Love Today the smooth soul of If It's Magic and Summer Soft.
+The album is packed with classics, of course - the quintessential funky glory of the now pretty much iconic I Wish; the sheer brassy fun of Sir Duke; the later to be sampled (by Coolio) Pastime Paradise and the monumental As, with its wonderful funky second half.

-The funky second half of Ordinary Pain.
-Then Joy Inside My Tears and the forthright cultural awareness of Black Man and Ngiculela-Es Una Historia-I Am Singing They are all excellent.
+Other highlights are the cookin' funky second half of Ordinary Pain, then Joy Inside My Tears and the forthright cultural awareness of Black Man and Ngiculela-Es Una Historia-I Am Singing They are all excellent.
 All of them.
 Even the harmonica solo that ends the otherwise schmaltzy Isn't She Lovely is superb.
 Knocks Me Off My Feet is chunky and robust too.

 The extra tracks included on the old bonus 45 single are good too, particularly the dreamy Saturn and the funk of All Day Sucker.

 The “single album would have been better” argument always prevails with double albums.
 Always has.
 Personally I am happy to listen to the whole lot.
 Although my favourite Stevie Wonder album is Innervisions, you simply can’t deny what an achievement this was.
 It never got any better than this for him, critically, even non-soul fans seem to love it.
 He was still only twenty-six, though, and I often wonder why he didn't go on to equal this or even get remotely near to it.
 It's a funny thing, genius and its apex.